Disclaimer & Sources

 CPTSD

-Workbook, Arielle Schwartz PhD/ CPTSD Treatment Manual__CPTSD: From Surviving
+Workbook, Arielle Schwartz PhD/ CPTSD Treatment Manual

 to Thriving, Pete